A Thank you from Young Dinosaur Fans

 One expert says the Hakusan tooth is “the largest specimen found in perfect condition in this country.”
 The specimen has been authenticated by the Palaeontological Society of Japan.

-The tooth is certainly typical of a large Theropod, being generally re-curved with blade-like denticles (serrations) along the front and back edges.
+The tooth is certainly typical of a large theropod, being generally re-curved with blade-like denticles (serrations) along the front and back edges.
 Teeth variations can help scientists identity the family of the dinosaur that the tooth may have come from.
 For instance, Allosauridae and Carcharodontosauridae family members tend to have large, slightly compressed teeth with even-sized serrations.
 Tyrannosaur teeth tend to be thicker, “D” shaped in cross section and more coarsely serrated.
 The serrated edges helped these meat-eaters to cut into the meat of the victims very efficiently as well as helping to maintain a grip on any struggling prey.

-Team members at Everything Dinosaur have been lucky enough to examine a number of large Theropod teeth including Tyrannosaur teeth found in Canada.
+Team members at Everything Dinosaur have been lucky enough to examine a number of large theropod teeth including tyrannosaur teeth found in Canada.
 One particular specimen was so well preserved that the coarse serrations along the edges could clearly be seen without any preparation.

 Although, rare in the fossil record casts of fossil teeth can be purchased so that enthusiasts can own for themselves a piece of dinosaur dentition, for example, Everything Dinosaur offers for sale a replica of a Tyrannosaurus rex tooth, one of the very first ever identified as belonging to a T. rex.
 It is a copy of a tooth from the right, lower jaw.